Types of income in retirement

 The amount of state pension you pay tax on in a year is the amount that you are due to receive in the year.

-This is often not the same as the amount you actually receive, as you are likely to have your state pension paid to you fortnightly or four-weekly.
+This is often not the same as the amount you actually receive, as you are likely to have your state pension paid to you four-weekly.

 You might need to do some sums to get to the right taxable amount, as you do not get a P60 for the state pension after the end of the tax year.
 To do this, you should refer to letters you receive (usually before the start of the tax year) telling you how much your weekly amount of state pension is.
 You will then have to count how many weekly payments you would have received in the tax year if you had it paid weekly and multiply this by the weekly sum.
 Sometimes, depending on how the dates fall, you might have to add, say, 51 weeks at one amount to 1 week at a different amount to make up the full year.